gouline/dbt-metabase/README.rst

 1. Artifacts
 ^^^^^^^^^^^^

-The recommended approach is to instruct dbt-metabase to read your ``manifest.json``, a `dbt artifact`_ containing the full representation of your dbt project's resources.
+You can instruct dbt-metabase to read your ``manifest.json``, a `dbt artifact`_ containing the full representation of your dbt project's resources.
 If your dbt project uses multiple schemas, multiple databases or model aliases, you must use this approach.

 Note that you you have to run ``dbt compile --target prod`` or any of the other dbt commands listed in the dbt documentation above to get a fresh copy of your ``manifest.json``.
 Remember